sherinkaruvadan/SpendSense/README.md

 ### Sitemap

 -Homepage :- Displays the income, total expenses, and remaining balance and a link to add an expense form page.
-It has a pei-chart the displays the expenses by category.
+It has a pei-chart the displays the expense, income and savings.

 -Add Expense Form :- This form allows user to add expense record by filling the following fields Amount